San Nicolas rebirth illustration · murals returning color to the town

 By the Aruba Quest team · Updated July 2026 · 3 min read

-Ask anyone — including plenty of people on Aruba — why the island's second city is called San Nicolas, and you'll get the obvious answer: it's named after Saint Nicholas.
+Ask anyone, including plenty of people on Aruba, why the island's second city is called San Nicolas — you'll also see it spelled San Nicolaas, Sint Nicolaas or St. Nicolas, all the same town — and you'll get the obvious answer: it's named after Saint Nicholas.
 Patron saint of sailors, the Sinterklaas of the Dutch tradition.
 Makes sense for a Dutch-Caribbean port town, right?

 Wrong.